elisabethirgens/dotfiles/README.md

 ## Improvements

 -   Set up `.zshrc` so user name doesn't need to be hard coded
+-   Figure out how to have secret dotfiles too